Gaëtan Bong: Valenciennes

 On 29 July 2009, the 21-year-old left Metz to sign a four-year deal with Valenciennes for £595,000.

 Bong made his Valenciennes debut, coming on as a late substitute, in a 3–1 loss against AS Nancy in the opening game of the season.
 He quickly became a first team regular for the side.
 Bong played against his former club, FC Metz, for the first time in the round of 16 of Coupe de la Ligue, as they lost 2–0 on 22 September 2009.
 He scored his first goal for Valenciennes, in a 2–0 win over US Boulogne on 20 January 2010.
 A month later, Bong kept two clean sheets in two matches between 20 February 2010 and 27 February 2010 against Grenoble Foot 38 and Saint-Étienne.
-It wasn't until on 5 May 2010 when he scored his second goal of the season, in a 2–2 draw against Paris Saint-Germain.
-At the end of the 2009–10 season, Bong went on to make thirty–one appearances and scoring two times in all competitions.
+He scored his second goal of the season on 5 May 2010 in a 2–2 draw against Paris Saint-Germain.
+During the 2009–10 season, Bong made 31 appearances and scored twice in all competitions.

 Bong continued to remain in the first team for the side at the start of the 2010–11 season.
 He then scored his first goal of the season, in a 1–1 draw against Lyon on 11 September 2010.
 Shortly after, Bong served a two match suspension by the Disciplinary Commission of the LFP, due to the incident he was involved during a 3–2 win over Marseille on 14 August 2010.
 Bong returned from suspension and continued to feature in the first team for the side.
 He scored his second goal of the season and set up one of the goals, in a 4–0 win over US Boulogne in the round of 16 of the Coupe de la Ligue.
 But his return was short–lived when he suffered a knee injury that saw him sidelined for two months.
-It wasn't until on 29 January 2011 when he returned to the first team, starting the whole game, in a 2–1 win over Lyon.
+He returned to the first team on 29 January 2011, starting in a 2–1 win over Lyon.
 However, during a 2–2 draw against SM Caen on 19 February 2011, Bong suffered a muscular injury to the adductors that saw him sidelined for several weeks.
 By April, he returned to training and made his return from injury against Arles-Avignon on 17 April 2011 and set up a goal for Grégory Pujol to score the only goal of the game.
 Since returning from injury, Bong, once again, regained his first team place for the remaining matches of the 2010–11 season.
 Bong then kept two clean sheets in two matches between 8 May 2011 and 11 May 2011.
 At the end of the 2010–11 season, Bong went on to make twenty–four appearances and scoring two times in all competitions.